MarkusBiggus/sonnen_api_v2/README.md

 Parameters to run tests for batterie IP address and API token are specified in .env file.
 See env.example for template.

+Token & IP can be validated after creating Batterie object.
+This is achieved by fetching configuration details and raising errors depending on error or status returned from usrllib3.

+    from sonnen_api_v2 import Batterie, BatterieAuthError, BatterieError, BatterieHTTPError

+    battery_charging = Batterie('fakeToken', 'fakeHost')
+    try:
+        success = battery_discharging.sync_validate_token()
+    except BatterieAuthError as error:
+        print('Token or IP are not valid')
+    except BatterieHTTPError as error:
+        print('HTTP error status not in [401, 403]')
+    except BatterieError as error:
+        print('Connection error accessing Batterie API endpoint')

+    assert success is not False

 There are three ways to update from the Batterie:

 1. Async caller uses Async update